tairun/ultimate_pibow_collection/README.md

 ##Caution
 > This Project is not yet complete and of little use to the public.
-Check back in about 2 weeks.
+Check back in about 2 weeks (from initial commit **1a98725** date).
 With the release of version 1.0 I will be taking requests.

 ##Goal
 This project aims to provide all the cases (in pibow style) for the Raspberry Pi, of which you could ever dream of - in a simple way.